 - The shareholders’ full name, date of birth, and last known address;

 - Whether or not the shareholder is a Canadian citizen or permanent resident of Canada, and if not, every country or state of which such shareholder is a citizen;

 - Whether or not the shareholder is resident in Canada for the purpose of Canadian income taxes;

 - The date on which the shareholder became a shareholder or ceased to be a shareholder of the Company; and

 - A description of how the ‘significant individual’ is deemed to be a ‘significant individual’.

-Once a shareholder ceases to be a shareholder, or ceases to hold sufficient shares to require them to be registered in the ‘transparency registry’, the company must delete such shareholders’ information from the ‘transparency registry’ and destroy any record the company created or received in respect of the individual for the purpose of maintaining the registry.
+Once a shareholder ceases to be a shareholder, or ceases to hold sufficient shares to require them to be registered in the ‘transparency register’, the company must delete such shareholders’ information from the ‘transparency register’ and destroy any record the company created or received in respect of the individual for the purpose of maintaining the register.

 - Directors of the company in question; and